godpeny/pages/main/src/blog-post.33.md

 Because content-based filtering only recommends items based on a user’s previously evidenced interests, its recommendations are often similar to items a user liked in the past.
 So the model has limited ability to expand on the users' existing interests.

 #### Collaborative Filtering
+Collaborative filtering is an information retrieval method that recommends items to users based on how other users with similar preferences and behavior have interacted with that item.
+It uses similarities between users and items simultaneously to provide recommendations.

+In practice, the embeddings can be learned automatically, which is the power of collaborative filtering models.
+Suppose the embedding vectors for the movies are fixed.
+Then, the model can learn an embedding vector for the users to best explain their preferences.
+Consequently, embeddings of users with similar preferences will be close together.
+Similarly, if the embeddings for the users are fixed, then we can learn movie embeddings to best explain the feedback matrix.
+As a result, embeddings of movies liked by similar users will be close in the embedding space.

 ##### Matrix Factorization in Recommender Systems

 ### References